adamralph/.github/.github/SUPPORT.md

 # Support

-Please ask and answer questions using the _Discussions_ tab.
+Please ask and answer questions using the _Discussions_ tab in the appropriate repo.